pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 - value range
 - unit vectors
 - units
-- matrix mapping these axes to the pixel data
-- requires a well-defined mapping from image pixels to source data pixel

 The **DnD class** (current implementation of the image) consists of generic projection transformation and the methods, necessary to implement generic cut procedure.: